 Students enrolled in an externship or apprenticeship are encouraged to participate in the Competition unless such activity would provide the student with a significant or unfair advantage over other students participating in the Competition (e.g., an externship at the Organization of American States or one of its constituent bodies).
 However, other types of activities not directly related to the nature of the Competition do not bar students from participating in the Competition.
-If students are unsure about the impact of their externship or apprenticeship on their ability to Competition, the participate in the they may email Technical Committee at iamoot@wcl.american.edu with any questions.
+If students are unsure about the impact of their externship or apprenticeship on their ability to participate in the Competition, they may email the Technical Committee at iamoot@wcl.american.edu with any questions.
+The Technical Committee can determine what is an unfair advantage in a case-by-case basis.

-2.7 Work Done By Team Members
+2.7 Work Done by Team Members